denghejun/python-in-go/README.md

 ## How to embed python in golang (MacOS as an example)
+Python3 and Golang are quited before we do this experiment.

 What this repo try to explain
 - How to call python code in golang
 - How to call python distribution in golang